The first simultaneous sign change and non-vanishing of Hecke eigenvalues of newforms: Introduction

 has positive density. \end{thm}

-The first author along with Kohnen and Rath (see Theorem 3 of \cite{GKR}) showed that for infinitely many primes $p$, the sequence $\mathcal{A}_p :=\{a_f(p^m)a_g(p^m)\}_{ m \in \N}$ has infinitely many sign changes and hence in particular, $\mathcal{A}_p$ has infinitely many non-zero elements. \thmref{th_3} shows that for all primes $p$, the sequence $\mathcal{A}_p$ has positive density and hence does not follow from Theorem~3 of~\cite{GKR}.
+The first author along with Kohnen and Rath (see Theorem 3 of \cite{GKR}) showed that for infinitely many primes $p$, the sequence $\mathcal{A}_p :=\{a_f(p^m)a_g(p^m)\}_{ m \in \N}$ has infinitely many sign changes and hence in particular, $\mathcal{A}_p$ has infinitely many non-zero elements. \thmref{th_3} shows that for all primes $p$ with $(p, N_1N_2)=1$, the non-zero elements of the sequence $\mathcal{A}_p$ has positive density and hence does not follow from Theorem~3 of~\cite{GKR}.
 Our next theorem strengthens Theorem 1.2 of Kumari and Ram Murty \cite{KM}.

 \begin{thm} Let